chaudronalex/The-maze-/README.md

 # The-maze-
-Project for the Advanced Data Struct &amp; Algo class
+Project for the Advanced Data Struct & Algo class